 When other animals, such as wild turkey or Canada geese, are found dead along the roads of BNL and the immediate vicinity due to road mortality, they are tested for Cs-137.
-A single Canada goose was hit by a car in 2021 and a sample was sent for analysis with an estimated result of 0.01 pCi/g, wet weight reported by the Laboratory.
+In 2022, a sika deer was hit by a car on the north service road of the Long Island Expressway along the south boundary of the Lab.
+Sika deer were brought to the Southaven County Park area in the 1940s and 1950s when it was a private hunting club.
+The deer now are routinely seen off the property and occasionally get hit by motor vehicles.
+The sika deer was sampled with a Cs-137 concentration of 0.04 pCi/g, wet weight, in meat and 0.03 pCi/g, wet weight, in liver tissue.